 As a result of the journalism program, Yasmeen Persaud majored in journalism and creative writing while in college as well as wrote for Baruch’s newspaper.
 She was then able to join NBC news and become one of the editors.

-“As an Assignment Editor for NBC News, I feel prepared to cover a range of stories because of my experience interviewing so many different people throughout high school and college,” adds Yasmeen Persaud.
+“As an Assignment Editor for NBC News, I feel prepared to cover a range of stories because of my experience interviewing so many different people throughout high school and college,” said Yasmeen Persaud.
 “I don’t aim to be a perfect journalist and understand that there is always room for improvement.
 In realizing this, I aim for truth, understanding and clarity in my reporting.
 I am willing to learn from all of the amazing colleagues I work with everyday.”

 Jacob Javits Law

-“As a proud product of the public school system, the law program is a memory that I often share with so many people because at the age of fourteen I was learning the material of first year law students,” says Pretima Persaud.
+“As a proud product of the public school system, the law program is a memory that I often share with so many people because at the age of fourteen I was learning the material of first year law students,” said Pretima Persaud.
 “At the age of fourteen I was learning about the United States judicial system and my rights as an American citizen, something many adults never learn.”

 Persaud adds that the law program prepared her to be “a model citizen of society” and recalls the many other benefits that the program brought her.

-“The law program helped me build character and presence,” says Pretima Persaud.
+“The law program helped me build character and presence,” said Pretima Persaud.
 “I grew out of my shell and became confident that my voice mattered in a room full of strangers.
 In addition, the law program taught me public speaking and advocacy skills.
 I learned how to brief a case, something many first year law school students struggle with.
-Most importantly, the law program taught me to always consider both sides to a situation before I speak or act.”
+Most importantly, the law program taught me to always consider both sides to a situation before I speak or act.

 Persaud advises students to “approach this opportunity with an open mind” and take advantage of all the opportunities that the program provides.